ssyarlag/election-blog/content/post/2024-09-07-week-1-initial-analyses/index.md

 States that are more red on this map have consistently tended to overwhelmingly vote Republican, while those that are more blue have consistently voted overwhelmingly Democrat.
 While states like California and Wyoming appear to often regularly vote Democrat and Republican respectively, it is interesting to observe cases like Ohio or Michigan, which may tend to lean Republican or Democrat, but have a much smaller margin, indicating greater competitiveness.

-Then, to further understand what states have been battlegrounds, I created an additional map, which plots the degree to which a state's Democratic vote share has changed.
+Then, to further understand what states have been battlegrounds, I created an additional map, which plots the degree to which a state's Democratic vote share has changed compared to the prior election.
 Assuming that any declines correspond to an equal increase in Republican vote share and increases correspond to an equal decline in Republican vote share (ie: we ignore third party candidates for now), this map shows if a state has become "redder" or "bluer" since the previous election.

 ``` r